fouzdertech/business-suite-doc/document-management/documents.md

 # Document Management

-CloudOnex Business Suite provides robust document management capabilities to help you store, organize, and share business documents securely.
+FouzderIT Business Suite provides robust document management capabilities to help you store, organize, and share business documents securely.
 This guide explains how to effectively manage your documents within the system.

 ## Getting Started with Documents